apnordin/09-ReadMe-Generator/Develop/README.md

-# Test
+# Automatic ReadMe Generator

 ## Description
-Here is a description of my project.
+This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+See video for a demonstration.

 ## Table of Contents
 * [Installation](#installation)